DSPN/oracle-deployment-guide/bestpractices.md

 Currently OPC does not offer availability zones.
 Multiple regions are supported.

-To create a cross region deployment, each data center must be deployed seperately.
+To create a cross region deployment, each Cassandra data center must be deployed seperately.